 - East Carolina University

-Dr. Hamilton treats college students like adults and motivates them to take becoming career professionals seriously.
-She emphasizes the importance of ethics, soft skills and sound quantitative skills.
+When Dr. Clovia Hamilton teaches, she treats college students like adults and motivates them to take becoming career professionals seriously.
+Her classes are business meetings.
+She emphasizes the importance of ethics, soft skills, writing well, and having sound quantitative skills.
 Students have commented that they enjoy class discussions and opportunities to take the lead on crafting arguments and speaking their minds!

 Clovia’s CV, teaching evaluations and teaching statement are available upon request!!